Ink & Dagger: After the group's demise

 Joshua Brown went on to play in Lenola and Like A Fox.
 He currently plays bass in The Midnight Sounds.

-Terry Yerves never went on to do anything interesting afterwards.

 Microsoft Xbox videogame Amped uses three songs from The Fine Art of Original Sin.
-In 2005, former drummer Ryan McLaughlin sued Microsoft, claiming that they were used without the band's knowledge.
-The suit was settled out of court in 2006.
+In 2005, former drummer Ryan McLaughlin tried to solely sue Microsoft, claiming his band's songs were used without the band's knowledge.
+The suit was settled out of court in 2006, after a judge required the involvement of the rest of the band.

 Reunion with Geoff Rickly (2010–2011)

 In August 2010, Ink & Dagger headlined the 2010 This Is Hardcore festival.
 Geoff Rickly of Thursday fame sang for this show.
 All of Ink & Dagger's profits earned from tickets and merchandise at This Is Hardcore benefited Maks Zielanski, a child diagnosed with cancer.
 Maks is the son of Ed Zielanski who was a member of Crud Is a Cult and Flagman.
 Ink & Dagger also played a small number of additional shows in Brooklyn, LA and Philadelphia.
 Rickly's vocals were generally warmly received as a replacement for McCabe.
 Jon Reiss of New York Press commented, "The band seemed pretty tight and the choice of Rickly for a singer worked about eighty percent of the time.
 It's impossible to replace a front man so dynamic as McCabe."
 Ink & Dagger also toured the UK with Rickly in January 2011.

-The brief reunion lead to the creation of a new band called Cut Throat Tactics featuring members of Ink & Dagger, Thursday, and The Dillinger Escape Plan.
-Cut Throat Tactics will begin work on their debut album once all of the members finish work with their primary bands have finished touring.
+The brief reunion lead to the creation of a new band called Cut Throat Tactics featuring Joshua Brown, Terry Yerves, Chris Tropea, and Don Devore of Ink & Dagger, Geoff Rickly, and Ben Weinman of The Dillinger Escape Plan.
+Apart from a now deleted song preview that was released on SoundCloud in 2011, Cut Throat Tactics never released any music.